-Thankfully, I did have a safe place away from the bullying and harassment - my grandmother, of Navajo and Hopi descent.
+Thankfully, I did have a safe place away from the bullying and harassment - my Navajo grandmother.
 She embraced my creativity and supported my interests.
-When I really think about it, she allowed me to occupy spaces with a balance of femininity and masculinity, without question or judgement.
+When I think about it, she allowed me to occupy spaces with a balance of femininity and masculinity, without question or judgement.
 She treated me as her special gift.
 As she passed away last year, I'll never know for sure, but it brings me peace to think that she may have recognized the Two-Spirit within me.